My Chinese Air Force Watch-buying Adventure – SeaGull 1963

 My wife and I spent about a month traveling around China last year and I knew going into the trip that I wanted to find a Chinese watch as a souvenir from our travels.
-I didn’t want some generic Chinese watch that was pretending not to be Chinese; I wanted something that was proudly Chinese, something that had some tie to the country outside of simply being manufactured there to be exported elsewhere.
-The Seagull 1963 seemed to fit the bill with its “21 zuan” (21 jewels), Chinese characters, and vaguely communist red star on the dial.
+I didn’t want some generic Chinese watch that was pretending not to be Chinese; I wanted something that was proudly Chinese, something with a tie to the country outside of simply being manufactured there to be exported elsewhere.
+The SeaGull 1963 seemed to fit the bill with its “21 Zuan” (21 jewels), Chinese characters and vaguely communist red star on the dial.

-As a re-issue of a watch that was originally produced for the People’s Liberation Air Force the Seagull 1963 definitely has a solid association with the country.
+As a re-issued watch that was originally produced for the People’s Liberation Air Force, the SeaGull 1963 definitely has a solid association with the country.

-So now that I knew which watch I wanted I just had to track one down.
-Should be easy enough right?
+Now that I knew which watch I wanted, I had to track one down.
+Should be easy enough, right?

-When we first arrived in Beijing I wandered the luxury shopping districts looking for watch shops.
-We discovered pretty quickly that China was absolutely jam packed with luxury watch dealers.
+When we first arrived in Beijing, I wandered the luxury shopping districts looking for watch shops.
+We discovered pretty quickly that China was jam packed with luxury watch dealers.

-This whole spectacle makes for some great window shopping, but wasn’t exactly what I was looking for.
-(I wish I was shopping for a 155k dollar diamond encrusted Daytona!)
+This dancing spectacle makes for some great window shopping, but wasn’t exactly what I was looking for.
+(I wish I was shopping for a $155,000 diamond-encrusted Daytona!)

-I tried searching online for a retailer or dealer that sold Seagull watches and figured out pretty quickly that getting any useful information on the internet in China, behind the great firewall, without speaking a word of Chinese, was not going to be very productive.
+I tried searching online for a retailer or dealer that sold SeaGull watches and figured out pretty quickly that getting any useful information on the internet in China, behind the great firewall, without speaking a word of Chinese, was going to be unproductive.

 That would have been fine, but we were flying all over China and I was nervous about missing the shipment and losing the watch forever in the Chinese postal system.

-When I got in touch with Thomas he said not to worry about shipping, and to give him a call when we were in Hong Kong.
-He said he would be happy to come to us with one of each of the watches for me to look at.
+When I got in touch with Thomas he said not to worry about shipping, and to call him when we were in Hong Kong.
+He said he’d be happy to come to us with the watches.
 Talk about fantastic customer service!

 We ended up in Hong Kong a few weeks later and Thomas was willing to cross half of Hong Kong to meet us in our hotel lobby.
-By Chinese standards Hong Kong is pretty small, but the fact that he was willing to take a couple hours out of his day to meet us in our hotel was pretty astounding to me.
-He was such a nice guy, spoke perfect english, and was happy to hang out with us and talk watches.
+By Chinese standards, Hong Kong is pretty small, but the fact that he was willing to take a couple hours out of his day to meet us in our hotel was pretty astounding to me.
+He was such a nice guy, spoke perfect English and was happy to hang out with us and talk watches.
 He explained that Fabrique d’Ébauches S.A.
-(ESA) sold its tooling for the Venus 175 column wheel chronograph movements to China in 1958, which then eventually evolved into the ST19 movement used today.
-After the sale ESA went on to merge with Valjoux and then eventually with the grand-daddy of all swiss movements: ETA.
+(ESA) sold its tooling for the Venus 175 column wheel chronograph movements to China in 1958, which then evolved into the ST19 movement used today.
+After the sale, ESA went on to merge with Valjoux and then eventually with the granddaddy of all Swiss movements: ETA.

-Unlike the black and panda versions, the olive 1963 has flame blued baton hands without any lume.
-The olive version also has the gold/red star which is much more in line with the Chinese aesthetic I was looking for (The Chinese Army’s logo is a red star with a yellow border)
+Unlike the black and panda versions, the olive 1963 has flame-blued baton hands without any lume.
+The olive version also has the gold/red star which is more in line with the Chinese aesthetic I was looking for (The Chinese Army’s logo is a red star with a yellow border.)